Use Case · Contractor & Vendor Compliance

 Monitor continuously, not just at expiry

 Reminders at 60 and 30 days before each document expires, plus an immediate alert if a policy is cancelled mid-term.
-Contractors with lapsed docs are flagged on the dashboard.
-Engagement gates can block work assignment until they\'re cleared.
+Contractors with lapsed docs are flagged on the dashboard, and engagement gates can block work until cleared.

 Who this is for